measurement-kit/measurement-kit/doc/api/nettests/base_test.md

 to end.
 They may be useful to start and stop filtering for tests related events, for example.
 You MAY specify multiple `on_end` callbacks if you wish; they will be executed sequentially at end of test.

+The `on_destroy` method allows to register delegates called when the test object is about to be destroyed.
+These delegates will be invoked sequentially by `~BaseTest`.
+This is the correct place to free the resources allocated for the purpose of allowing other test callbacks to run in other languages (e.g. Java and Python).

 The `run` method runs the test synchronously.
 It will not return until the test has terminated.
 Note that measurement-kit MAY run the test